Myth: Assessed value will always equate market value.

 Myth: An appraisal is no different than a home inspection report.

-Reality: Appraisal reports are definitely not the same as a home inspection.
 The point of an appraisal report is to form an opinion of market value during the appraisal process and the completion of the report.
-House inspectors will create a report that will show the condition of the property and its major components and possible damage.